Nastel/tnt4j-streams/README.md

 (O) marked libraries are optional

 ## Building
-   * to build project and make release assemblies run maven goals `clean package`
+* To build the project, run maven goals `clean package`
-   * to build project, make release assemblies and install to local repo run maven goals `clean install`
+* To build the project and install to local repo, run maven goals `clean install`
+* To make distributable release assemblies use one of profiles: `pack-bin` or `pack-all`:
+    * containing only binary distribution: run `mvn -P pack-bin`
+    * containing binary, source and javadoc distribution: run `mvn -P pack-all`

 By default maven will build all modules defined in `tnt4j-streams/pom.xml` file.